-A translation task is designed to get the general view of scalars in the object language.
-Notice, however, that it is needed to check their semantics in the further tests.
+The translation task is designed to get a general view of scalars in the object language.
+Note, however, that it is necessary to check their semantics in further tests.

-English scalar additive even can associate with a range of syntactic constituents of grammatical function, an this is reflected in the sentences to translate.
-In the sentences:
+The English scalar additive even can associate with a range of syntactic constituents of various grammatical functions, and this is reflected in the sentences to be translated.
+In sentences:

-- 1, 2 even associates with Subject,
+- 1, 2 even associates with a Subject,

-- 3, 4 even associates with V,
+- 3, 4 even associates with a V,

-- 5, 6 even associates with VP,
+- 5, 6 even associates with a VP,

-- 7, 8 even associates with DO,
+- 7, 8 even associates with a Direct Object,

-- 9, 10 even associates with Adjective
+- 9, 10 even associates with an Adjective

-Present the context your informant and then ask him or her to translate a proper sentence containing a scalar additive.
-The sentences that the informant should translate are written in boldface.
-Before conducting the test, look at the general methodological guidelines on translation tasks which are provided in section 1.
+Present the context to your informant and ask him or her to translate the sentences containing a scalar additive.
+Note that the sentences the informant should translate are written in boldface.
+For general methodological guidelines on translation tasks, see section 1.

-- a) Mary does not like studying.
+- 1. a) Mary does not like studying.
 Usually she performs poorly on tests.
 This time the test was not so difficult.
 Everybody passed the test. - b) Even $[Mary]F$ passed the test.

-2. a) Parents say that Santa Clause brings present only to the good children.
+a) Parents say that Santa Clause brings presents only to good children.
 Mathew behaved really badly last week.
 But Santa Clause loves all children and he gives presents to everybody.

 - b) Even [Mathew] $F$ got a present. - 3. a) Tom bought a cake and brought it to the party.
-Maria also brought a cake. - b) She even [baked] $F$ the cake! - 4. a) John read a beautiful poem on the meeting.
-He not only read it. - b) He even [wrote] $F$ the poem. - 5. a) Anne likes spending time with her brother. - b) She even likes [playing football] $F$ with him. - 6. a) George is not a very fit person.
+Maria also brought a cake. - b) She even [baked] $F$ the cake. - 4. a) John read a beautiful poem at the meeting.
+He not only read it... - b) he even [wrote] $F$ the poem. - 5. a) Anne likes spending time with her brother. - b) She even likes [playing football] $F$ with him. - 6. a) George is not a very fit person.
 He finds playing tennis really difficult.
-George decided to start doing sport.
-He did not only learn swimming, but... - b) He even learn [to play tennis] $F$ . - 7. a) Mary organized a party.
-She invited all her classmates. - b) She even invited [Jerry] $F$ . - 8. a) John went on vacation to England.
-He wanted to see prince Charles, but... - b) He even saw [Elisabeth II] $F$ . - 9. a) Mary likes eating bananas. - b) She even likes eating [green] $F$ bananas.
+George decided to start playing sports.
+He not only learned to swim, but... - b) he even learned [to play tennis] $F$ . - 7. a) Mary organized a party.
+She invited all her classmates. - b) She even invited [Jerry] $F$ . - 8. a) John went on vacation in England.
+He wanted to see Prince Charles, but... - b) he even saw [Elisabeth II] $F$ . - 9. a) Mary likes eating bananas. - b) She even likes eating [green] $F$ bananas.

-- 10. a) Anne loves children. - b) She even likes [naughty] $F$ children.
+- 10. a) Anne loves children. - b) She even loves $[naughty]F$ children.